agombolay/ribose-map/README.md

 **School of Biological Sciences, Georgia Institute of Technology**

 If you use Ribose-Map, please use the following citation:
-Gombolay et al. Ribose-Map: a bioinformatics toolkit to map ribonucleotides embedded in genomic DNA.
+Gombolay, AL, FO Vannberg, and F Storici.
+Ribose-Map: a bioinformatics toolkit to map ribonucleotides embedded in genomic DNA.
 Nucleic Acids Research 2018.
+DOI: 10.1093/nar/gky874.

 ## Modules
 **Process rNMP sequencing data independent of the rNMP sequencing technique**: